Robert Glasper: Career

 On June 16, 2015, Robert Glasper released Covered, a return to his acoustic piano trio format alongside musicians Damion Reid and Vicente Archer.
 The album features cover songs, drawn from an eclectic variety of artists, including Radiohead, John Legend, Kendrick Lamar, and Joni Mitchell.
 The album was recorded live at Capitol Studios in 2014.
 Covered was nominated for the Grammy Award for Best Jazz Instrumental Album.

 2015 saw Glasper and Lauryn Hill co-produce Nina Revisited...
 A Tribute to Nina Simone, an all-star tribute album pegged to the release of Liz Garbus's documentary What Happened, Miss Simone?
-The album features artists bringing a contemporary reimagining of Nina Simone's catalogue including contributions from Usher, Common and Mary J. Blige.
+The album features artists bringing a contemporary reimagining of Nina Simone's catalogue including contributions from Usher, Common, and Mary J. Blige.

 In 2015, Glasper served as producer, composer, and arranger for the film Miles Ahead, a biopic documenting the life of jazz trumpeter Miles Davis, whom Glasper cites as being one of his major musical influences.
-The soundtrack primarily consists of arrangements and interpretations of some of Davis' most well-known compositions, with the exception of a few tunes written by Glasper himself, and won him the 2017 Grammy for Best Compilation Soundtrack for Visual Media.
+The soundtrack primarily consists of arrangements and interpretations of some of Davis's most well-known compositions, with the exception of a few tunes written by Glasper himself, and won him the 2017 Grammy for Best Compilation Soundtrack for Visual Media.

 In 2016, Glasper was able to pay further tribute to Miles Davis, releasing Everything's Beautiful on May 27, 2016, his first with Columbia Records and Legacy Recordings.
 The album serves as a tribute to Davis by way of remixes and reinterpretations of several of his original works.
-The album debuted in the top 10 billboard Hip Hop and R&B charts, the highest Miles Davis charted according to Rolling Stone.
+The album debuted in the top ten billboard Hip Hop and R&B charts, the highest Miles Davis charted according to Rolling Stone.
 Although Davis died in 1991, he is credited as a co-artist of the album.
 The album includes features from Stevie Wonder, Bilal, Illa J, Erykah Badu, Phonte, Hiatus Kaiyote, Laura Mvula, Georgia Anne Muldrow, Ledisi, and John Scofield.

 September 16, 2016 marked Glasper's return to his electric group, the Robert Glasper Experiment, with the release of ArtScience: the first Experiment LP where all members write and produce, and the first with no guest vocalists, although Glasper himself sings on the album.
 It features saxophonist and vocalist Casey Benjamin, bassist Derrick Hodge and drummer Mark Colenburg alongside Glasper, and was recorded in New Orleans.
 Glasper would go on to release a remix version of the album in collaboration with Kaytranada in 2018 entitled Robert Glasper x Kaytranada: The ArtScience Remixes.